phan/phan/README.md

   passing in a small subset of files to be re-analyzed.

  -l, --directory <directory>
-  A directory to recursively read PHP files from to analyze
+  A directory that should be parsed for class and method information.
+After excluding the directories defined in --exclude-directory-list, the remaining files will be statically analyzed for errors.

+  Thus, both first-party and third-party code being used by your application should be included in this list.

+  You may include multiple `--directory DIR` options.

+ --exclude-file <file>
+  A file that should not be parsed or analyzed (or read at all).
+This is useful for excluding hopelessly unanalyzable files.

  -3, --exclude-directory-list <dir_list>
-  A comma-separated list of directories for which any files therein should be parsed but not analyzed.
+  A comma-separated list of directories that defines files that will be excluded from static analysis, but whose class and method information should be included.

- -s, --state-file <filename>
-  Save state to the given file and read from it to speed up future executions
+  Generally, you'll want to include the directories for third-party code (such as "vendor/") in this list.

  -d, --project-root-directory
   Hunt for a directory named .phan in the current or parent